15 Moral Values You Must Teach Your Kids

 There’s no escape from the television and internet, but you can definitely monitor what your child watches.
 Make sure the show promotes good values and morals, and is appropriate for his/her age.

 Many parents make the mistake of teaching their children only about respect for elders, but that is wrong.
 Everyone deserves respect, regardless of age or social standing.
-Respect is an essential moral value that your child must know about at a young age, as it plays an important role in his/her behaviour around strangers and elders.
+Respect is an essential moral value that your child must know about at a young age, as it plays a critical role in their behaviour around strangers and elders.
 Toddlers that learn respect their peers and elders from a young age will benefit from this, in the future.
 Even when the times get tough in the future, your child will be more solicitous of others.

 Also Read: Ways to Teach Your Child About Respect